Assemblies

 Sunscreen

 Please ensure you apply sunscreen to your children at home before they come to school.
-We have sunblock available in the school office for students to use should they need to reapply during the day.
+We have sunblock available in the classroom for students to use should they need to reapply during the day.
 Sunblock will be sent with first aid kits on all school trips for students to re-apply.

 Visitors